Beer pong: Bud pong

 Bud pong was the branded version of beer pong that brewer Anheuser-Busch said involved the drinking of water, not Budweiser or any other beer.
 In the summer of 2005, the company began marketing "bud pong" kits to its distributors.
 Francine I. Katz, vice president for communications and consumer affairs, was reported in The New York Times as saying that bud pong was not intended for underage drinkers because promotions were held in bars, not on campuses.
 And it did not promote binge drinking, she said, because official rules call for water to be used, not beer.

 The New York Times quoted a bartender at a club near Clemson University as saying she had worked at several bud pong events and had "never seen anyone playing with water.
 It's always beer.
 It's just like any other beer pong."

 Some expressed incredulity at Anheuser-Busch's public statements.
 Henry Wechsler, director of the College Alcohol Study at the Harvard School of Public Health, said: "Why would alcohol companies promote games that involve drinking water?
 It's preposterous," while advertising news site Adjab opined that "someone playing bud pong with water is about as likely as a teenage kid using the rolling paper he bought at the convenience store to smoke tobacco."

-However, the practice of playing with water has become increasingly common on college campuses, due to the cost saving effects.
+However, the practice of playing with water has become increasingly common on college campuses, due to hygienic concerns of sharing cups with previous players.
+Using water in game cups also prevents players from needing to drink each scored cup.
 Instead of drinking the beer from a glass each time a player sinks a shot, the player simply takes a shot of liquor or a sip from their own drink each time the opposing team scores.
-This is usually done when there isn't enough beer to accommodate a large number of games during the party.
+This addresses concerns about binge drinking being part of the game.
+This can also help when there isn't enough beer to accommodate a large number of games during the party.

 Video games

 In July 2008, JV Games Inc. released a downloadable video game for the Wii console called Frat Party Games: Beer Pong.
 The ESRB rated it suitable for ages 13 and up, but after this was questioned by Connecticut's attorney general, the game was renamed Frat Party Games: Pong Toss and all references to alcohol were removed.

-In 2013, a Beer Pong Master arcade machine was launched, where players throw balls into empty plastic cups at the far end of the machine, attempting to extinguish their electric lights.
+In 2013, a Beer Pong Master arcade machine was launched by Bay Tek Games, where players throw balls into empty plastic cups at the far end of the machine, attempting to extinguish their electric lights.
+The next year, Bay Tek released a family entertainment variant called Sink It, where it shares the same purpose, but awards tickets after the game session.

+In 2025, the game "The Alters" was released featuring a minigame where the main character could play "Beerpong".